Rob00t-unimi/Video-Enhancement-Suite-Frame-Interpolation-Upscaling/README.md

 # Project Frame Interpolation and Upscaling for Video

-For computational complexity reasons, I have inverted the operations, first I interpolate the frame rate and then I upscale.
+For computational complexity reasons, it is better to perform frame interpolation first and then upscaling.
+However, for the best results, it is preferable to apply upscaling first and then frame interpolation.

 ### Requires:
 #### Used Libraries: